Berlin Berlin Berlin Berlin

 Continuous processing of scheduled/actual data for dynamic display in case of deviations

-Main stations with local communication points for maximum operational independence
+Main line stations with local intercoms for maximum operational independence

 The information system is tailored to the complex requirements of urban rail traffic – whether in regular operation or during short-term operational changes.
 Three-stage display modes, real-time forecasts, and manual intervention options ensure clarity on the platform at all times.